Aftershocks Rattle Mandalay As Rescuers Search For Survivors In Myanmar Quake - UrduPoint

 The night before, rescuers had pulled a woman out alive from the wreckage of a collapsed apartment building, with applause ringing out as she was carried by stretcher to an ambulance.

-Myanmar's ruling junta said in a statement Saturday that at least 1,644 people were killed and more than 3,400 injured in the country, with at least 139 more missing.
+Myanmar's ruling junta said in a statement Sunday afternoon that about 1,700 people were confirmed dead so far, about 3,400 injured and around 300 more missing.

-But with unreliable communications, the true scale of the disaster remains unclear in the isolated military-ruled state, and the toll is expected to rise significantly.
+But the true scale of the disaster remains unclear in the isolated military-ruled state, and the toll is expected to rise significantly.

+At a destroyed Buddhist examination hall in Mandalay, Myanmar and Chinese responders worked to find buried victims on Sunday.

+A coordinator on the site said more than 180 monks were sitting an exam inside when the quake struck and collapsed a whole section of the building.

 Junta chief Min Aung Hlaing issued an exceptionally rare appeal for international aid on Friday, indicating the severity of the calamity.